trendct-data/occupation-wages-states/stories/story_KS.md

 ## Worst paid jobs

-Its lowest-paying jobs include <span class='occ_title_em'>locker room, coatroom, and dressing room attendants</span>, <span class='occ_title_em'>cooks, fast food</span>, and <span class='occ_title_em'>lifeguards, ski patrol, and other recreational protective service workers</span>.
+Its lowest-paying jobs include <span class='occ_title_em state'>locker room, coatroom, and dressing room attendants</span>, <span class='occ_title_em state'>cooks, fast food</span>, and <span class='occ_title_em state'>lifeguards, ski patrol, and other recreational protective service workers</span>.
 After adjusting for cost of living, those occupational groups make $19,911,  $19,481, and  $19,757, respectively.

-<span class='occ_title_em'>Forensic science technicians</span> have seen the largest decline in wages.
+<span class='occ_title_em state'>Forensic science technicians</span> have seen the largest decline in wages.
 Between 2003 and 2015, the adjusted median annual salary dropped from $174,304 to $48,931.
 That's a change of about -71 percent.

-Meanwhile, <span class='occ_title_em'>securities, commodities, and financial services sales agents</span> saw the sharpest increase in wages in Kansas.
+Meanwhile, <span class='occ_title_em state'>securities, commodities, and financial services sales agents</span> saw the sharpest increase in wages in Kansas.
 Income went up 121.1 percent between 1999 and 2015 from $44,729 to $98,897.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Kansas was among <span class='occ_title_em'>computer hardware engineers</span>.
+The biggest decline for any job category in Kansas was among <span class='occ_title_em state'>computer hardware engineers</span>.
 In 1999, there were 2,610 employees.
 But by 2014, that figure declined 96.17 percent to 100.

 The jobs that had gained the most employees was fiberglass laminators and fabricators.
 There were 1,057 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 70 to 810 in Kansas.